NewNew Blog PostRead more

 Divergent Tensions

-Genuine disagreements surfaced intentionally and left unresolved.
-These represent the frontier of the problem: where reasonable experts still diverge.
+Genuine disagreements left unresolved.
+The frontier where experts still diverge.

 11